-- To Identify the theories of language acquisition. - To Understand the techniques of teaching language and literature. - To Get at the linguistic, psychological and social processes underlying the learning of languages. - To Get an awareness about the various aspects and dimensions of teaching Sanskrit in the school and college levels - To Gain an understanding of the nature of Sanskrit Language. - To Acquire the confidence to apply the acquired skill in an actual class room situation. - To Get an idea about the steps involved in the construction of language curriculum. - To Understand the different approaches, method and strategies in Sanskrit curriculum transaction. - To Internalize various skills involved in teaching Sanskrit. - To Get an idea of the various traditional and technological learning sources. - To Examine the various aspect related to assessment and evaluation. - To Understand the nature, functions and implications of planning for teaching languages. - To Develop an appreciation and aptitude on Research in Sanskrit. - To Develop communicative skill, creative writing skill and skill in appreciation.
+- o Identify the theories of language acquisition. - o Understand the techniques of teaching language and literature. - o Get at the linguistic, psychological and social processes underlying the learning of languages. - o Get an awareness about the various aspects and dimensions of teaching Sanskrit in the school and college levels - o Gain an understanding of the nature of Sanskrit Language. - o Acquire the confidence to apply the acquired skill in an actual class room situation. - o Get an idea about the steps involved in the construction of language curriculum. - o Understand the different approaches, method and strategies in Sanskrit curriculum transaction. - o Internalize various skills involved in teaching Sanskrit. - o Get an idea of the various traditional and technological learning sources. - o Examine the various aspect related to assessment and evaluation. - O Understand the nature, functions and implications of planning for teaching languages. - Develop an appreciation and aptitude on Research in Sanskrit. - o Develop communicative skill, creative writing skill and skill in appreciation.

-Unit 1: Nature, scope and development
+Unit 1: Nature, scope and development (10 Hours)

-Sanskrit as a language ,Origin and development, Sanskrit the mother of Indian languages- Nature and importance of Sanskrit Education and its relevance in modern language Education- Aims, objectives and values of learning Sanskrit in different stages

-Scope of Sanskrit Education at School, College levels.
+- Sanskrit as a language ,Origin and development, Sanskrit the mother of Indian languages- Nature and importance of Sanskrit Education and its relevance in modern language Education- Aims, objectives and values of learning Sanskrit in different stages - Scope of Sanskrit Education at School, College levels.

-Taxonomy of Educational objectives -Blooms Taxonomy-revised form -Technology integrated Taxonomy.
+o Taxonomy of Educational objectives -Blooms Taxonomy-revised form - Technology integrated Taxonomy.

 Unit 2: Enhancing proficiency in language skills.
+(15 Hours)

-Four basic language skills (listening, speaking, reading and writing) Nature, scope, strategies and activities for enhancing proficiency in four basic language skills.

-Listening skill: Comprehension discriminating word forms, Stress, Accent, Pitch, Intonation, Rhythm, Listening with the help of modern equipments.

-Speaking skill: Nature, importance and various aspects of listening, Convey information, Produce sound in meaningful, chunks ,conversations, group discussion, Dialogue practice, Dramatization, role play, seminar, questioning and answering

-Reading skill: Reading process, importance and reading readiness, types of reading-loud and silent, verbal and nonverbal communication, Body language, Gestures, Eye contact, Speed, Postures, chunking, Scanning ,skimming

-Writing skill: Writing readiness, Stages of development of writing skill, Methods of writing, Writing standardized forms of scripts, Punctuations, Characteristics of good hand writing ,Styles of writing, Common errors and their remedies, Writing defects and remedial program me, creative writing.

-Theoretical bases of Sanskrit language Development: Theories of language acquisition-Behaviourism, Cognitivism- Piaget, Bruner, Chomsky, Constructivism, Social constructivism, Bandura, Vygotsky, Critical Pedagogy.

-Models of Teaching- relevant to language learning
+- Four basic language skills (listening, speaking, reading and writing) Nature, scope, strategies and activities for enhancing proficiency in four basic language skills. - o Listening skill: Comprehension discriminating word forms, Stress, Accent, Pitch, Intonation, Rhythm, Listening with the help of modern equipments. - Speaking skill: Nature, importance and various aspects of listening, Convey information, Produce sound in meaningful, chunks ,conversations, group discussion, Dialogue practice, Dramatization, role play, seminar, questioning and answering - Reading skill: Reading process, importance and reading readiness, types of reading-loud and silent, verbal and nonverbal communication, Body language, Gestures, Eye contact, Speed, Postures, chunking, Scanning, skimming - O Writing skill: Writing readiness, Stages of development of writing skill ,Methods of writing, Writing standardized forms of scripts, Punctuations, Characteristics of good hand writing ,Styles of writing, Common errors and their remedies, Writing defects and remedial program me, creative writing. - Theoretical bases of Sanskrit language Development: Theories of language acquisition- Behaviourism, Cognitivism- Piaget, Bruner, Chomsky, Constructivism, Social constructivism, Bandura, Vygotsky, Critical Pedagogy. - o Models of Teaching- relevant to language learning